MagicPose4D: Crafting Articulated Models with Appearance and Motion Control

 \subsection{Cross-Category Motion Transfer}

-In the second phase of 4D Reconstruction, as shown in Fig.~\ref{motionTransfer}(a), we extract the underlying skeletal motion of the reference meshes.
+In the second phase of 4D Reconstruction described in Sec.
+3.2, as shown in Fig.~\ref{motionTransfer}(a), we extract the underlying skeletal motion of the reference meshes.
 Given a sequence of meshes for the reference object, the skeletonization module extracts the skeleton of the canonical shape, which is defined as the shape corresponding to time $=0$.
-We fix the canonical skeleton and the skinning weights, thus controlling the skeleton's pose solely by learning the pre-frame angles and bone scales.
-Subsequently, by employing blend skinning, we obtain the deformed mesh.
+We fix the canonical skeleton and the skinning weights, thus controlling the skeleton's pose solely by learning the pre-frame angles and bone scales (Sec.3.2.1).
+Subsequently, by employing blend skinning, we obtain the deformed mesh for the reference object.

 The input to the skeletonization module is a mesh, along with an optional skeleton template.
 When the reference object is a commonly recognized form, such as a quadruped or a human, we utilize the corresponding skeleton template and embed it into the mesh.
 Following the methodology described in~\cite{baran2007automatic}, we construct a coarse discrete representation to locate the approximate position of the skeleton within the internal space of the mesh.
 This process involves embedding the skeleton into a graph derived from the character's internal volume and determining an optimal solution using the A* algorithm across all possible matches.
 When a template of the object is not available, we employ skeleton extraction methods~\cite{baerentzen2021skeletonization,zhang2024learning} to extract the canonical skeleton of the reference object.
-After learning the reference motion represented by the pre-frame angles and the bone scale of the skeleton, we can readily compute the global-local transformation of the target object using forward kinematics, as illustrated in Fig.~\ref{motionTransfer}(b).
+After learning the reference motion represented by the pre-frame angles and the bone scale of the skeleton from the reconstruction module, we can readily compute the global-local transformation of the target object using forward kinematics, as illustrated in Fig.~\ref{motionTransfer}(b).
 We extract the canonical skeleton for the target object by inputting the canonical skeleton of the reference object, adhering to the method previously described following~\cite{baran2007automatic}.
 Subsequently, blend skinning is employed to generate the deformed meshes.